How the Democrats Are Failing the Resistance

 Read the whole thing.
 The protests against the protests have since spread — led by students of color.

-I’ve been despairing about the future of education given the climate on campuses, and have been dismayed by how easily so many students have been brainwashed by their p.c. professors, and intimidated by their peers.
+I’ve been despairing about the future of education given the climate on campuses, and have been dismayed by how easily so many students have been brainwashed by their PC professors, and intimidated by their peers.
 But, just as in the 1990s, that wave of extremism may be cresting and even faltering, as more and more students realize that real transformation comes not from shutting down debate and learning, but from actually opening both up.

 Know hope.